Professor

 Bio

-Andy’s research examines various communication processes, such as conflict management, interpersonal forgiveness, and relational maintenance.
-Using approaches such as experience sampling, his most current research analyzes how patterns of everyday talk (within "social biomes") are associated with social and emotional connection.
+Andy’s research examines various communicative and emotional processes, such as social connection, conflict management, interpersonal forgiveness, and relational maintenance.
+Using approaches such as experience sampling, his current research analyzes how patterns of everyday social interaction are associated with feelings of connection and disconnection to others.
 Some of his recent research also explores the role of communication in constructing hope and the important role that hope plays in managing difficult life situations.
 Andy’s research can be found in journals such as Communication Monographs, Communication Research, Communication Theory, Human Communication Research, and the Journal of Social and Personal Relationships.
-At UCSB, Andy teaches undergraduate and graduate courses in communication theory, conflict management, interpersonal communication, and nonverbal communication.
+Andy's book, co-authored with Jeffrey A. Hall, The Social Biome: How Everyday Communication Connects and Shapes Us, was published by Yale University Press in 2025.
+At UCSB, Andy teaches undergraduate and graduate courses in conflict management, communication theory, interpersonal communication, and nonverbal communication.
 In 2021, he received the Distinguished Teaching Award from the UCSB Academic Senate.

 Select Recent Publications

-Merolla, A. J., Neubauer, A. B., & Otmar, C. D. (in press).
+Merolla, A. J., Neubauer, A. B., & Otmar, C. D. (2024).
 Responsiveness, social connection, hope, and life satisfaction in everyday social interaction: An experience sampling study.
-Journal of Happiness Studies
+Journal of Happiness Studies, 25(7).

-Otmar, C. D., & Merolla, A. J. (in press).
+Otmar, C. D., & Merolla, A. J. (2024).
 Early relational exclusion and present-day minority stress, social anxiety, and coping responses among sexual minority men.
-Journal of Social and Personal Relationships.
+Journal of Social and Personal Relationships, 41, 46-68.

 Education